vsavkin/serializers/README.md

 ### Object and Map

-`object: true` tells serializers to use reflection mirrors.
-If the given model implements the `[]` operator, you can use map instead.
+`object: true` tells the serializer to use reflection mirrors.
+If the model implements the `[]` operator, you can use `map:true` instead.

     Future<Map> data = new PersonSerializer().serializeAsync(person, map: true);
     Map data = new PersonSerializer().serialize(person, map: true);

-In this case, reflection mirrors won't be used.
+In this case reflection mirrors won't be used.

 ### Configuration

-A serializer can be configured using the following properties: fields, root, custom, postProcessing.
+A serializer can be configured using the following properties: `fields`, `root`, `custom`, `postProcessing`.

     class PersonSerializer extends Serializer<Person>{
       get fields => ["firstName"];